AlfredWidjaja/Story-2/README.md

 # Story-2
-Testing for mergin using github
+Testing for merging using github